Key Takeaways

 - Property excluded by valid prenuptial agreement

-Even if only one name is on the deed, a home purchased during marriage is typically marital property in Tennessee and subject to division.
-Both spouses likely have ownership rights.
+Even if only one name is on the deed, a home purchased during marriage is typically marital property in Tennessee and subject to division under Tenn.
+Code Ann. § 36-4-121(b)(1).
+Both spouses generally have ownership rights regardless of title.

 Automatic Temporary Restraining Orders